Monday, June 3, 2019

 ‘But you will have to promise me that once you have killed my husband, you will never come back here,’ said Indumati.

-'Sure, I will go back to my Snake World once I have taken revenge,’ said Maneka.
+'Sure, I will return to my Snake World once I have taken revenge,’ said Maneka.

 Indumati invited her the following night to take her revenge.
 Prince Veer was asleep in his bed.
 Maneka entered the room and bit him.
 Prince Veer died immediately, and she saw his breathing had gone.
 Maneka left peacefully.

-Indumati revealed about the magical herb she had asked Veer to eat, which made him appear like he was dead.
+Indumati revealed the magical herb she had asked Veer to eat, making him appear dead.

 Queen rejoiced.
-Veer regained his consciousness in some time.
+Veer regained his consciousness after some time.
 They lived happily ever after.

 Moral- Endeavour with full spirit to fight the obstacle.